lukaskuko9/EasyConcurrency/Readme/OptimisticConcurrency.md

 If the tokens don't match, your payment was postponed after you fetched the payment from database, and an exception is raised (instead of postponing again).

-You can catch this exception and recover from this depending on your use case.

 ![Postpone Issue](https://github.com/lukaskuko9/EasyConcurrency/blob/readmes/Readme/OptimisticConcurrency/3.svg)

+You could also catch this exception and recover from this depending on your use case.

+In the case of our example, if we get a concurrency exception from one of the requests, we could catch the exception and see if the exception occured because the payment was postponed.
+If it was, we return the same response as we do normally when the payment is already postponed.
+If it is not and concurrency exception was raised because some other property was changed, we can attempt to do the postpone again.

+_Note: the handling of concurrency can vary depending on specific use case and optimistic concurrency implementation._